BibbitM/AdventOfCode2024/README.md

 Day 05: The sum of valid middle pages is **5955**
 Day 05: The sum of corrected middle pages is **4030**
 Day 06: The guard visited **5145** distinct positions
+Day 06: The guard can be looped with **1523** obstruction positions